scrapy/scrapy/docs/topics/telnetconsole.rst

 Scrapy running process.
 The telnet console is just a regular python shell running inside the Scrapy process, so you can do literally anything from it.

-The telnet console is a :ref:`built-in Scrapy extension <ref-extensions>` which comes enabled by default, but you can also disable it if you want.
-For more information about the extension itself see :ref:`ref-extensions-telnetconsole`.
+The telnet console is a :ref:`built-in Scrapy extension
+<topics-extensions-ref>` which comes enabled by default, but you can also
+disable it if you want.
+For more information about the extension itself see :ref:`topics-extensions-ref-telnetconsole`.

 .. highlight:: none